 Section 2.
-Salary upon Reemployment
+Salary Upon Reemployment

 A full-time or part-time employee who resigns in good standing and is reappointed in the same or closely related class within the same classification series within two (2) years of resignation, shall be eligible, with the approval of the appointing authority, to be reappointed at any step up to and including the step received prior to resignation.
 If the appointing authority wishes to rehire the employee at a step which exceeds the step paid at the time of resignation, approval shall be required consistent with Personnel Rules.
-For purposes of vacation accrual, shift selection, and longevity pay, such an employee shall receive credit for the amount of prior service in effect at the time of resignation and shall be restored to the place on the vacation accrual table, the shift selection order and longevity pay table in effect at the time of resignation.
-An employee that is reemployed after the effective date of this MOU will not be eligible for retiree insurance.
+For purposes of vacation accrual and shift selection, such an employee shall receive credit for the amount of prior service in effect at the time of resignation and shall be restored to the place on the vacation accrual table and the shift selection order in effect at the time of resignation.
+An employee that is reemployed after the effective date of this MOU will not be eligible for County contribution to retiree insurance.

-A full-time or part-time employee who resigns in good standing and is reemployed by the County within two (2) years of resignation in a classification in a different class series or a higher class from which the employee resigned shall, for purposes of vacation accrual and longevity pay, receive credit for the amount of prior service in effect at the time of resignation, and shall be restored to the place on the vacation accrual and longevity pay table in effect at the time of resignation.
+A full-time or part-time employee who resigns in good standing and is reemployed by the County within two (2) years of resignation in a classification in a different class series or a higher class from which the employee resigned shall, for purposes of vacation accrual, receive credit for the amount of prior service in effect at the time of resignation, and shall be restored to the place on the vacation accrual table in effect at the time of resignation.

 An employee that is reemployed on or after June 30, 2009, will not be eligible for County contribution toward retiree health insurance, in accordance with Article 12, Section 4.

-For purposes of vacation accrual and longevity pay; such an employee shall receive credit for the amount of prior service in effect at the time of resignation and shall be restored to the place on the vacation accrual and longevity pay table in effect at the time of resignation.
+For purposes of vacation accrual, such an employee shall receive credit for the amount of prior service in effect at the time of resignation and shall be restored to the place on the vacation accrual table in effect at the time of resignation.